turingschool/career-development-curriculum/module_two/outreach_and_networking.md

          * Provide them with the opportunity to grow their mentoring skills
    * Turing Alumni (especially any who are not in the mentorship database):
       * Why you should reach out to them:
+         * They've been in your shoes.
+They can give you the do's and don'ts of navigating the tech industry based on their own experience as a Turing grad.
-      * What value they can bring:
+      * What value they bring:

-#### How to Leverage Your Network
-How can you leverage the network you already have?

-* Mentors: if you're already meeting with a mentor, who do they know who would be helpful for you to connect with?
-* Alumni: what companies do our alumni work for?
-Who can you contact from those companies?
-* LinkedIn: who works at companies that you're interested in?
+         * In addition to their own perspective, they bring connections from the network they've been building since they were students.
+See who they can introduce you to.
+      * What value you bring:
+         * Community.
+You're part of the Turing community too and you serve as a connection to the latest information in the Turing community

 #### Put the COLD in Cold Outreach
 When creating a completely new relationship, here are some tips: